carolinez21/deadly-garden/README.md

-# flower-growth
+# Deadly Garden
-A visual design tool that creates an environment in which users grow flowers and maintain a healthy garden.
+Deadly Garden is a game in which players maintain a healthy garden by planting and growing flowers to prevent the growth and overpopulation of poisonous plants.
+Deadly Garden was built using Processing.

 User controls:
 - LEFT mouse button: plants a seed